< Back to Blog

 Too Slow:

 Diffusive monitors need some air movement to work or your results will be biased low.
-So, you cannot put them inside your pocket nor under any clothing.
+As a result, you cannot put them inside your pocket nor under clothing.
 If you are monitoring a basement with zero air movement or inside a cabinet, run a small fan to move the air a bit.
 If you are wearing the badge, there will be plenty of air movement from you moving around and breathing.

 Too Fast:

-We tested the badges at air velocities that are normal for someone walking around.
-We are sometimes asked about environments that are very windy.
-We believe the badge will work as specified up to very fast air velocities, that is why the media is pressed up against grid face tightly and there is no hole in the back of the badge.
+We have tested the badges at air velocities that are normal for someone walking around.
+However, we are sometimes asked about environments that are very windy.
+We believe the badge will work as specified up to very fast air velocities; that is why the media is pressed up against grid face tightly and there is no hole in the back of the badge.

 Humidity

-There are so many variables here.
-The type of badge; the chemical; high humidity; low humidity.
-The simplest answer is: The badge will work as claimed from 10% to 80% humidity.
+There are many variables to consider here: the type of badge, the chemical of interest, and whether the humidity is very high or very low.
+The simplest answer is: the badge will work as claimed from 10% to 80% humidity.

 If the badge gets wet and the holes are covered in water, the result will be biased low.
 On the organic vapor badge, alcohols with high regulatory limits and lower affinity for charcoal have a higher probability to be affected under very high humidity conditions.
-Examples are ethanol and methanol.
-To reduce this effect, use our high-capacity badge, 546, and sample for shorter time periods.
-Alcohols unlikely to be affected at PEL levels because their PEL is so low: phenol (525 badge), allyl alcohol.
+Examples include ethanol and methanol.
+To reduce this effect, use our high-capacity badges, 546 for ethanol or 545 for methanol, and sample for shorter time periods.
+Examples of chemicals unlikely to be affected at PEL levels because their PEL is so low: phenol (596 badge) and allyl alcohol (525).

-At extremely low humidity (less than 10%), the reaction between the chemical and the aldehyde badges (571 and 581) does not work well.
-This RH interference is the same for all tubes and badges that use the DNPH chemistry.
-(OSHA 64, NIOSH 2016, OSHA 107, etc)
+At extremely low humidity (less than 10%), the reaction between the chemical of interest and the aldehyde badge media (571 and 581) does not work well.
+This RH interference is the same for all tubes and badges that use DNPH chemistry (OSHA 64, NIOSH 2016, OSHA 1007, etc.).

 Temperature